Research Reports 10 November 2020

 Roger Urwin is global head of investment content and advisory director at Towers Watson.
 Previously, he was global head of its investment practice and worked at William Mercer and Gartmore Investment Management.
 Mr. Urwin is the author of a number of papers on asset allocation policy and manager selection and serves on the board of the Institute for Quantitative Investment Research and as advisory director to MSCI.
 He holds a master's degree in applied statistics from Oxford University and has qualified as a fellow of the Institute of Actuaries.

-Prior to joining CFA Institute, Mr. Preece was a manager at PricewaterhouseCoopers LLP where he specialized in investment funds.
+Prior to joining CFA Institute, Mr. Preece was a manager at PricewaterhouseCoopers LLP in the investment funds group (2002-2008).
+He has a BSc and a MSc in Economics and is a CFA charterholder since 2006.